Opinion Polarization by Learning from Social Feedback

-The model should be seen as a >>toy model<< in that regard and implications for real opinion processes be drawn with careful attention to its abstractness.

-Its simplicity, however, makes the model well-suited to analyze how group polarization processes as reported in \cite{Sunstein2002law} play out at a societal level and allows the identification of structural conditions for global polarization to emerge and persist.
-In particular, the adaptive process of opinion evaluation based in reinforcement learning provides a link between opinion dynamics and the theory of games on networks which can be exploited to rigorously characterize the extent of enclave communication for which stable polarization can be expected.
-The notion of cohesion \citep{Wasserman1994social,Morris2000contagion} has been shown to provide a fruitful tool in that analysis.
-It is noteworthy that stable cohesive sets are closely related to the concept of communities in networks and we envision that the proposed model may be well-suited as a tool for community detection and the identification of bridges (structural holes) in real networks.

-The proposed mechanism is meant to consider one potential source of opinion change in isolation: that is, the formation of strong convictions in an opinion based on how acceptable it is to advocate that standpoint in a social neighborhood.
-Rejection and confirmation of expressed opinions by peers lead to a re-evaluation of the opinion options which is mediated via a reward signal.
-It is noteworthy that a bunch of recent studies in neurobiology suggest that >>social influence mediates very basic value signals in known reinforcement circuity<< \citep{Campbell2010opinion}.
-Further empirical and experimental research is needed to assess the relevance of these mechanisms for opinion dynamics.
+Despite these different interpretations, the collective dynamics of our social feedback model and the argument persuasion model proposed in \cite{Maes2013differentiation} share certain similarities.
+In fact, we conjecture that the incorporation of an opinion homophily mechanism at the level of convictions in our model would be compatible with the homophily concept employed in the model by \cite{Maes2013differentiation} and that the learning rate of the reinforcement scheme used in this paper can be adjusted to the impact that the adoption of a new argument has in their model.